Noah is a college student interested in stand-up comedy, creative writing, and journalism.

 That's a savings of at least $1,500 per year.

 The Nokia 3310 (Indestructible Phone)

-The Smartphone repair industry makes over 1 billions dollars every year in the U.S. alone.
+The smartphone repair industry makes over 1 billion dollars every year in the U.S. alone.

-As our world becomes more connected over the internet and new forms of social media invade our everyday lives and new e-mails flood our smart phones within seconds of one another, we need to interact with the world around us...less.
-Who needs to talk to the other people on the bus when we can dive into our pockets for a thirty minute session of Fruit Ninja?
+As our world becomes more connected over the internet and new forms of social media invade our everyday lives and new e-mails flood our smartphones within seconds of one another, we need to interact with the world around us . . . less.
+Who needs to talk to the other people on the bus when we can dive into our pockets for a 30-minute session of Fruit Ninja?
 Why spend a family car ride to the grocery store talking about school when your family members can just tweet about how much they dislike each other?